maisieccino/ucl-assistant-app/README.md

 [here](https://expo.io/tools).
 You'll also need Yarn or NPM installed.

 Copy `app.example.json` to `app.json` and add your own Google Maps API key and either modify or delete the Sentry sourcemap hook.
+Remember to update the APP_JSON env variable in Travis if you modify  `app.json`.

 The Google Maps API key is optional but without it you won't be able to use Maps on Android.
 You'll want to create an API key on the